dariairad/pands-project/README.md

 2. `iris.duplicated()` searches for duplicate entries.

 Data Insights:
 1. There are 3 types of species, each comes up 50 times.
-Therefore, this dataset is of a balnced type.
+Therefore, this dataset is of a balanced type.
 2. There's 1 duplicate entry in the data set.
 However we should not remove as it would cause an inbalance in the data set.

 #### Statistical Insights and Further Analysis